Payne: Granholm hoodie fashion (not available for Detroit)

 “I couldn’t help but get a little choked up when I was talking about Trayvon Martin on tonight’s show,” Granholm wrote on Facebook March 22.
 “I keep looking at the pictures of the baby-faced handsome young man.
 His voice on that 911 tape crying for help is agonizing for any parent to hear.
 I have a wonderful teenage son too.
 He wears hoodies, carries his cell phone and likes skittles.
 If this were my son, by god. . . .
 But let’s face it, this would not happen to my son.
 This happened to Trayvon Martin because he’s black.
 My heart breaks for Trayvon’s parents.”

 But not for the parents of Delric Miller or Kadejah Davis.
 They were victims of black-on-black crime.
-No One Million Hoodie marches in Union Square, New York for them.buy viagra online canada get facebook fans cheap
+No One Million Hoodie marches in Union Square, New York for them.generic viagra canada get facebook fans cheap